-In the Bay Area, Nicholas said, there are only three city naturalists.
+In the Bay Area, Eric said, there are only three city naturalists.
 In the entire country, perhaps only 400.
 But, he continued, that number will continue to increase because the population is opening their eyes to the importance of habitat and the environment.
 “Naturalists are continually researching,” he said.
 “Try and stump me so I can do some more research.”

 We walked over to a small deck near the entrance to the park.
 The two boys looked over the railing to where a boulder had been worn into various mortars, with pestle rocks sitting upon them.
 A plaque on the deck talked about the Ohlone Indians in 3240 B.C using the mortars to grind acorns, seeds, and various other plants.
-Nicholas told us that the particular mortars we were looking at were probably not used to crush acorns; they’re too shallow and there isn’t a continual flow of water nearby.
+Eric told us that the particular mortars we were looking at were probably not used to crush acorns; they’re too shallow and there isn’t a continual flow of water nearby.
 Rather, he said, they may have been used to crush small seeds, medicinal plants, or in some sort of ceremony.

-Nicholas then made the distinction that the Ohlone Indians who occupied the land were not hunter-gatherers as is commonly thought.
+Eric then made the distinction that the Ohlone Indians who occupied the land were not hunter-gatherers as is commonly thought.
 They were "landscapers," knowing the land well and helping to maintain it.
 They didn't go around gathering whatever they could find; they knew where everything was and what it was used for.
 They'd have controlled burns to keep underbrush down so they could utilize the various plants and trees they needed.
 They'd propagate various plants, though it wasn't quite agriculture.
 Rather, they allowed the plants to be spread about and grow.
 They pruned willow stems so they'd grow long and straight to be used for baskets.
 When settles arrived, they said that the area was "reminiscent of English gardens" because of the controlled, though not unnatural, habitat.
 Though humans were controlling what plants flourished, they were a part of the ecosystem, rather than outside of it as we often are today.
-Nicholas made a metaphor for the land: just as we go to the store to purchase our food, the Native Americans utilized their "store" of useful plants for their various needs, be it medicinal, for food, or for creating tools.
+Eric made a metaphor for the land: just as we go to the store to purchase our food, the Native Americans utilized their "store" of useful plants for their various needs, be it medicinal, for food, or for creating tools.
 Tribes also "attached themselves" to different trees and knew their seasons, knew when they would bear the necessary parts the Indians utilized.

 When they were building the park, there were tight restrictions on protecting the trees.
 Oftentimes, construction sites remove or damage the trees nearby.
 Because the trees are native, integral aspects of the park, extra precaution was taken to see they were not harmed.
 All of the new plants are either native, medicinal or from the Mission era.

-Nicholas then went into how acorns are harvested.
+Eric then went into how acorns are harvested.
 It's not as simple as you think.
 They are gathered in the fall and set aside in a dry place for 6 months to a year.
 (They can safely be stored for 4 to 5 years if they don't mold.)
 They are stored in upside-down baskets on stilts in a granary.
 Once they are cured, they are cracked open (possibly with a mortar and pestle).
 The seeds of the acorn are then separated into their different components (similar to a walnut's two parts).
 The thin skin on the acorn is very sour, so the seed is soaked in water to separate it from the nut meat.
 They are again set aside.

 Once ready, the acorn is finally ground, as we traditionally imagine when we think about acorns and harvesting them for meal.
 The Native Americans traditionally created a sand hill, firmly packed.
 They would remove the top to create a rounded bowl depression in the sand.
 Leaves were set into the sand bowl and then the crushed acorn was placed on top of the leaves.
 Water was then poured over the ground acorn and leaves to leach out the acids and chemicals inside the acorn nut.
 (Almost all nuts have acidic chemicals in them.
 The chemicals create a protection from invaders or predators who would otherwise eat the nut so that the nut can eventually germinate into another tree.
 That's why you shouldn't eat apple seeds!)

 After the chemicals have been leached from the meat, you can cook the acorn.
-It's a well-rounded, nutritious source of protein, Nicholas says, and will probably eventually become a big part of our diets once we realize its benefits.
+It's a well-rounded, nutritious source of protein, Eric says, and will probably eventually become a big part of our diets once we realize its benefits.
 It helps to fight diabetes as well as help with circulation.

-Nicholas then went on to discuss soap root, a plant I remember well from my second grade field trips to the ridge.
+Eric then went on to discuss soap root, a plant I remember well from my second grade field trips to the ridge.
 It's a plant native to the area that grows on hillsides that are damp but that dry quickly in summertime.
 "What are its uses?"
-Nicholas asked.
+Eric asked.
 "Besides the obvious."
-It turns out that there are at least 8 uses for soap root, a record, Nicholas says, he holds among the naturalist community.
+It turns out that there are at least 8 uses for soap root, a record, Eric says, he holds among the naturalist community.
 The first, of course, being soap.
 He pulled a soap root plant from his weaved basket, a long root with grass-like fibers coming from the top.
-With a knife, Nicholas scraped away from of the root, exposing the moist inner meat of the plant.
+With a knife, Eric scraped away from of the root, exposing the moist inner meat of the plant.
 He walked around to the five of us sitting on the deck and asked us to take a little of the gooey looking substance that had come from within the root.
 "Press your fingers together," he instructed.
 After a few seconds, the substance became sticky and made my fingers feel like a light glue was between my fingers.
 The second use for soap root is glue.
 The third, he went on, is paste.
 The fibers of the root can be made into a small brush, and the paste can be applied to the fibers to create a hard brush handle--four.
 The fibers are flammable, six, and the root can be baked and eaten, seven.
 And eight was my personal favorite: the root can be smashed into a mush and spread across a creek, creating a toxic zone where fish die from breathing in the chemicals from the root.
 The fish die and viola--dinner!
 How genius!

-The basket Nicholas had pulled the soap root from was made from weaved tule grass, another native plant.
+The basket Eric had pulled the soap root from was made from weaved tule grass, another native plant.
 Before Pleasanton was developed, the land consisted of marshland and rolling hills (and was Grizzly bear territory!).
 Tule grass thrived in the marshy areas and made for an easily-accessible resource to weave easy-to-make (yet not highly sturdy) baskets.
-The basket Nicholas had was a berry-picking basket, but the tule grass can be used to make rope (which when placed in water becomes stronger) as well as homes.
+The basket Eric had was a berry-picking basket, but the tule grass can be used to make rope (which when placed in water becomes stronger) as well as homes.

 Poison oak has a interesting history among the Natives of the area.
 Its roots were used to create a black dye--but if you or I tried to extract the roots of poison oak to make dye, we would get itchy and infected.
 Somehow the Indians were immune to the poisonous oils.
 One tale, which hasn't been proven because no one is willing to attempt to replicate it, is that the Indians would feed their children small doses of the plant to create an immunity that would stay with them--similar in a sense to vaccinations we use today.

-Nicholas mentioned that fact that historically, whenever one people has invaded another, the first to be killed or ostracized are those with medicinal/plant knowledge.
+Eric mentioned that fact that historically, whenever one people has invaded another, the first to be killed or ostracized are those with medicinal/plant knowledge.
 Often these people were considered witches or warlocks, categorized as working for the devil.
 We're reading The Crucible in English class and earlier this year we read The Scarlet Letter, and what he said reminded me of those two books.
 In both, there are aspects of superstition, and especially in The Scarlet Letter, the image of witches in the forest signing their names in blood in the Devil's book comes to mind when I think of witches, as though the medicine people were the Devil's followers.
-But fortunately, Nicholas remarked, those times have passed and naturalists can be open with their knowledge.
+But fortunately, Eric remarked, those times have passed and naturalists can be open with their knowledge.

-Plants Nicholas discussed & my notes:
+Plants Eric discussed & my notes:

 -Mugwort - creek plant, nice-smelling, likes both sun and shade, helps with stomach ailments; if you place in cloth under your pillow at night, when you sleep and move your head around, crushing it up, it makes your dreams more vivid and easier to remember.